-4.3 Archaeological assessment
+4.3 Archaeological desk study

-The purpose of the study is to provide insight into any archaeological aspects that impact the development of the BWFZ.
+The purpose of the archaeological desk study is to provide insight into any archaeological aspects that impact the development of the BWFZ.
 The main objectives of the study are:

-- Assess whether there are (indications for) areas with specific archaeological interest (wrecks and prehistoric life) at the BWFZ. - 2.
-If present, specify expected locations, size and dating of the areas with specific archaeological interest. - Determine possible effects of offshore wind farm installation on the areas with specific archaeological interest. - Assess options to mitigate disturbance on areas with specific archaeological interest. - 5.
-Identify whether further archaeological risk assessments should be carried out and make a recommendation on the scope of future investigations. - 6.
-Specify obligations and requirements for any activity carried out in the Wind Farm Zone (including site investigations or monitoring activities, installation activities, operational activities) that could have an effect on archaeological aspects.
+- Assess whether there are (indications of) areas of specific archaeological interest (wrecks and prehistoric life) at the BWFZ. - 2.
+If present, specify expected locations, size and dating of the areas. - 3.
+Determine possible effects of offshore wind farm installation on the areas of specific archaeological interest. - Assess options to mitigate disturbance on areas of specific archaeological interest. - Identify whether further archaeological risk assessments should be carried out and make a recommendation regarding the scope of future investigations. - 6.
+Specify obligations and requirements for any activity carried out in the wind farm zone (including site investigations and/or monitoring, installation, and operational activities) that could have an effect on archaeological aspects.

-Vestigia Coastal and River Archaeology were selected to perform the archaeological desk study [7].
-This subsidiary of Vestigia combines the offshore archaeology expertise of Vestigia and its cooperating partners.
-Vestigia has a track record in maritime archaeological preparatory research, such as for Nuon's offshore wind prospects, the Maasvlakte 2 and the COBRA-cable between the Netherlands and Denmark.
+Vestigia Coastal and River Archaeology, a subsidiary of Vestigia, was selected to perform the archaeological desk study [7].
+This subsidiary combines the offshore archaeology expertise of Vestigia and its cooperating partners.
+Vestigia has a track record in maritime archaeological preparatory research, including Nuon's offshore wind prospects, Maasvlakte 2 and the COBRA cable between the Netherlands and Denmark.